tehbasshunter/tehbasshunter.github.io/README.md

+# README

-Github pages repo for various/random thinks I want to share with others.
+Github pages repo for various/random things I want to share with others.